lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 in the trial helped propagate usage of the phrases *snake-handling* (adjective), *snake handler*, and *snake handling* (nouns), although Collins also used *cult* and *cultist* in his reporting.
 This image is the cover to a 32-page booklet containing Collins’s reporting on the history of the Dolley Pond church and an account of the 1947 trial.
 Drug stores and newstands in Chattanooga, Dayton, and Cleveland sold the book.
-At the height of the trial, Collins autographed a copy for Tom Harden, an event recorded in September 11, 1947, issue of the News-Free Press.
+At the height of the trial, Collins autographed a copy for Tom Harden, an event recorded in September 11, 1947, issue of the *Chattanooga News-Free Press*.
 The book is unique for Collin’s access to the church, the vivid photos of worship services, and an in-depth interview with George Went Hensley.
 Collins’s interview with Hensley is one of only a handful with the preacher who would die eight years later of